wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/index.rst

 Installing Wazuh server
 ========================

 The Wazuh server can be installed on any Unix-like operating system.
 It is most commonly installed on Linux.
-The installation process is easier via the packages if one is available for your distribution, however, building and installing from sources is also pretty straightforward.
+The installation process is easier via the packages if one is available for your distribution, however, :ref:`building and installing from sources <wazuh_server_source_installation>` is also pretty straightforward.

 There are two components that are usually installed on a Wazuh server: the manager and the API.
-In addition, **Filebeat** is needed to forward alerts to Elastic Stack.
+In addition, Filebeat is needed to forward alerts to Elastic Stack.

-There are several options for installing the Wazuh server depending on the operating system and whether or not you wish to build from sources.
-Consult the table below and choose how to proceed:
+There are several options for installing the Wazuh server depending on your Linux distribution:

 +-------------------------------+---------------------------------------------------------------+
 | Operative system              | Version                                                       |